CAIMAN: Causal Action Influence Detection for Sample-efficient Loco-manipulation: METHOD

 given \( K \) actions \( \{a^{(i)}\}_{i=1}^K \) sampled from the policy.
+In this work, we find it sufficient to use $K=64$.
 This approximation estimates the marginal $P_{S_j' \mid s}$ using Monte Carlo sampling.
 We model the transition distribution $P_{S_j' \mid S=s, A=a}$ as a fixed-variance Gaussian (details in~\Cref{subsec:dynamics_learning}), which enables closed-form KL divergence calculation using the Gaussian mixture approximation~\citep{durrieu2012lower}.

 The CAI reward encourages the agent to reach states where it exerts greater influence over the object, thereby promoting task-relevant exploration and learning.
 The weight $w_2$ for the CAI reward scales with the raw CAI score: